erfanshekari/docker-debian-python-ffmpeg-shaka/README.md

-# Debian Based Python, FFmpeg and Shaka Packager Dockerfile
+# FFmpeg and Shaka Packager Dockerfile

-This Dockerfile Build Latest Version of FFmpeg On Top Of Python Official Image

-Suitable For
-* Video Transcoding
-* HLS/Dash Packaging
+This dockerfile contains instructions for building ffmpeg/ffprobe and the shaka packager, which is completely usable for video encoding and HLS/Dash packaging.

+Available commands:
 ~~~shell
 ffmpeg [command]
 ffprobe [command]